European Alps Snow Sports Tour!

 - Ski / ride from La Thuile, Italy to La Rosiere, France!

-- Lunch in France and a visit to the local market (purchased a nice silver and pearl pendant on my last trip - Donal).
+- Lunch in France and a visit to the local market (purchased a nice silver and pearl pendant there - Donal).
 Ski / ride back to La Thuile.
+They now have a nice lift in place of the miles long pama!

 - Pasta or foie gras?
 Chianti or chablis?
 Sunny slopes or powder pitch?
 You can have your cake and eat it too.
 Under the gaze of Mont Blanc and deep in the heart of the foodie-friendly Aosta Valley, skiing here serves up all of the gusto of Italy alongside a soupçon of Gallic refinement.
 La Thuile has been connected by lift to La Rosière in France since 1986, so you can swoosh and glide between languages, weather, and cuisines!